garretyoder/Colorful/README.md

 ### Custom styles

-Colorful allows you to define custom themes (e.g. red primary color with yellow accents).
+Colorful allows you to define custom themes (e.g. light red primary color with dark yellow accents).
 If you want to use custom styles you have to do following 3 things:

 1. create styles for your custom themes: